 We cowered together.
-Weighted down by our scuba gear we couldn’t swim and it didn’t matter anyway.
-Somehow new this dome had no exit.
+Weighted down by our iron scuba gear we couldn’t swim and it didn’t matter anyway because somehow we knew this dome had no exit.

 We waited, always terrified.
-Over time people’s scuba suits failed and they drowned.
-Sometimes the monsters circling us would indescribably grab a person and devour them in front of us.
-Whenever anyone died I always felt the awful emotion of relief, thankful it wasn’t me.
+Sometimes people’s scuba suits failed and they suffocated in them or drowned when they pulled their mask off in panic.
+Sometimes the people just seemed to give up and take off their mask voluntarily, and others ran into the mass of moving monsters only to be trampled to death.
+Every once in a while the monsters circling us would indiscriminately grab a person and devour them in front of us.
+Whenever anyone died I always felt the awful emotion of relief – thankful it wasn’t me.

 New people appeared, so the tank was never empty, and sometimes they lasted minutes, other days, and still other years.
 The most horrifying thing about this place is that you never knew how long you had.
 You didn’t know how you’d go.
 The only thing you could be certain of, is that you would fall eventually.

 I had this dream more than ten years ago and it’s never faded.
 As I reflect on it today (as I write this) I don’t think it was a biblical hell I was dreaming about, but rather all of humanity’s existence.